django/django/docs/contributing.rst

  * Feature polish and occasional new feature design
  * Case studies and writeups

-You can find a particular list of what we're looking to work on right now on the `ChannelsTasks Django wiki page <https://code.djangoproject.com/wiki/ChannelsTasks>`_, but this is just a suggested list - any offer to help is welcome.
+You can find what we're looking to work on right now in two places:

+ * Specific bugs are in the `GitHub issues <https://github.com/andrewgodwin/channels/issues>`_
+ * Higher-level tasks are on the `ChannelsTasks Django wiki page <https://code.djangoproject.com/wiki/ChannelsTasks>`_

+These are, however, just a suggested list - any offer to help is welcome as long as it fits the project goals.

 I'm interested, how should I get started?